apache/shardingsphere/docs/document/content/features/shadow/concept.en.md

 ## Shadow Algorithm

-Since the shadow algorithm is closely related to business, no default shadow algorithm provided.
-There are 2 types of shadow algorithms provided.
+The shadow algorithms are closely related to business, there are 2 types of shadow algorithms provided.

 - Column based shadow algorithm

-It is suitable for the column values involved in the executed SQL satisfies certain matching conditions in the testing.

-Advantage: Only testing data need to be configured, do not need to modify codes and SQL.

-Disadvantage: DML supported only.
+Recognize data from SQL and route to shadow databases.
+Suitable for test data driven scenario.

 - Note based shadow algorithm

-It is suitable the column values involved in executing SQL cannot meet certain matching conditions in the testing.
+Recognize comment from SQL and route to shadow databases.
+Suitable for identify passed by upstream system scenario.